LoryPack/GenBayes_LikelihoodFree_ScoringRules/README.md

-# Generalized Bayesian Likelihood-Free Inference Using Scoring Rules Estimators
+# Generalized Bayesian Likelihood-Free Inference

-Code for the paper: __Generalized Bayesian Likelihood-Free Inference Using Scoring Rules Estimators__, which can be found [here](https://arxiv.org/abs/2104.03889).
+Code for the paper: __Generalized Bayesian Likelihood-Free Inference__, which can be found [here](https://doi.org/10.1214/24-EJS2283).

 ## Instructions